wp-plugins/video-thumbnails/readme.txt

 == Known Issues ==

 * The Vimeo API is rate limited, so the default image will be displayed when the limit has been exceeded.
 I'm planning to add local copies of files in a future release to solve this problem.
+* While not really an issue, the current method for only displaying a thumbnail if one is found seems like it could be streamlined, so if you have any suggestions let me know.